Back to the blog

 • Lasting positional pressure

-• Used by Giri, Rapport, and Vachier-Lagrave
+• Played by Giri, Rapport and Vachier-Lagrave

 The Queen’s Gambit Accepted

-Usage: 18% of elite games after 1.d4 d5 2.c4 dxc4
+Application: 18% of elite games after 1. d4 d5 2. c4 dxc4

 Why It’s Different:

-• Leads to dynamic equality
+Leads to dynamic equality

 The Marshall Attack

-Usage: 22% of elite Ruy Lopez games
+Usage: 22% of Ruy Lopez Elite games

 Key Idea: 8…d5!? sacrificing a pawn for initiative

-3. Why Most Classical Gambits Disappeared
+Why Most Classical Gambits Disappeared

 The King’s Gambit Case Study